Musare/Musare/README.md

 _Configuration_

-To configure docker simply `cp .env.template .env` and configure the .env file to match your settings in `backend/config/default.json`.
+To configure docker simply `cp .env.example .env` and configure the .env file to match your settings in `backend/config/default.json`.
 The configurable ports will be how you access the services on your machine, or what ports you will need to specify in your nginx files when using proxy_pass.
 `COMPOSE_PROJECT_NAME` should be a unique name for this installation, especially if you have multiple instances of Musare on the same machine.
 `FRONTEND_MODE` should be either `dev` or `prod` (self-explanatory).